effzehljmc/tiktok-clone/checklist/recipe_variation.md

 ---

-## 3. UI – “Save Variation” Integration
+## 3. UI – "Save Variation" Integration

 You can add a button in your AI chat or RecipeDetails component that, after generating a new recipe variation, calls storeRecipeVariation.
 For example, in RecipeChat: